 By far, the practical solution is downloading the free Outlook for iOS client from the App Store.
 The Outlook for iOS client fully supports various email services, including Outlook.com, Office 365, and Exchange Server 2016.
 Hope it works for you.

-There is a strong possibility that after upgrading to iOS 11, your iDevice becomes very slowly, laggy, or even sometimes screen freezing and unresponsive.
+There is a strong possibility that after upgrading to iOS 11, your iDevice becomes very slow, laggy, or even sometimes screen freezing and unresponsive.
 This could be because of much updating data saved on iPhone iPad, or some other factors.
 So you can try some professional iOS cleaning software, like PhoneClean, to remove the useless data, or follow this guide of ours to learn more about how to speed up your iPhone iPad after iOS 11 upgrading >

-These days, life without social network cannot be imagined, especially the popular Facebook.
+These days, life without the social network cannot be imagined, especially the popular Facebook.
 But according to the feedback from iOS 11 users, sometimes the Facebook manager will become unresponsive on iPhone iPad.
 If you are looking for methods for this Facebook Manager problem, you can get it working again with these tips:

 Tip 1.
 Restart Facebook Messenger.